How to Get Admission into IITs?- Entrance Exams, Courses, Fees

 Select your preferred subject to view the chapters

 Candidates seeking BTech admission to IIT should note that having a valid JEE Advanced score is a mandatory eligibility criteria for admission.
-Candidates are first required to appear for JEE Main exam and be in the top 2,50,000 qualifiers to be eligible for JEE Advanced.
-Next, appear and qualify the JEE Advanced exam for IIT BTech admission.
+Candidates are first required to appear for the JEE Main exam and be in the top 2,50,000 qualifiers to be eligible for JEE Advanced.
+Next, appear and qualify for the JEE Advanced exam for IIT BTech admission.

 Frequently Asked Questions (FAQs)